TedTschopp/tedt.org/_posts/Blog Posts/2005-03-11-example-of-xmlhttprequest.md

 categories:
   - Computers
 ---
 I'm working on this at work, and I'd like to use some of the ideas on my personal sites as well.
-I thought I'd post this, as it doesn't yet contain anything to amazing or too specific to my work's enviroment.
+I thought I'd post this, as it doesn't yet contain anything to amazing or too specific to my work's environment.

 {% highlight html linenos %}
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01 Transitional//EN" "http://www.w3.org/TR/html4/loose.dtd">